 St Lawrence Martyrs' Kateri Circle is a Native American prayer group devoted to St. Kateri Tekakwitha.

 St Kateri Tekakwitha is our first Native American Saint, Patron Saint of environment and ecology, indigenous peoples, and care of creation.
 St. Kateri Tekakwitha's given name is Tekakwitha, baptized as Catherine and informally known as the Lily of the Mohawks.
 (1656-April 17,1680).
 Her Feast Day is July 14th.
-She was canonized by Pope Benedict XVI on October 21, 2012.
+Pope Benedict XVI canonized her on October 21, 2012.